AdaCore/learn/courses/advanced-ada/chapters/limited_types.rst

-One very important requirement should be noted: the implementation is required to build the value of :ada:`X` *in place*; it cannot construct the aggregate in a temporary variable and then copy it into :ada:`X`, because that would violate the whole point of limited objects --- you can't copy them.
+One very important requirement should be noted: the implementation is required to build the value of :ada:`X` *in place*; it cannot construct the aggregate in a temporary variable and then copy it into :ada:`X`, because that would violate the whole point of limited objects |mdash|
+you can't copy them.

 It seems uncomfortable to set the value of :ada:`Self` to the wrong value